 The remaining three modules - half of the entire final year - are chosen by the students from a long list of theoretical and practical modules from both within the department and across the University, allowing them to tailor their experience to suit their needs as they approach graduation.

 This module (and its predecessor, Interactive Narrative and Gaming) examines forms of digital storytelling in the context of traditional and interactive narrative.
 It explores the role of digital storytelling in a range of social contexts.

 This module introduces students to processes and issues in digital media work and production.
 Students work in groups to respond to a range of real-life industry briefs.

 This module aims to develop an understanding of the server side web publishing model and develop skills in server side programming and database development as well as engaging with academic and industry literature to frame practice in theory.

 This module develops web design skills.
 Illustrating the importance of usability, accessibility and platform independence it aims to show how creative flair can be combined with industry standards to create professional quality products.

-First year New Media students use bitmap/vector drawing package in parallel with a consideration of design principles and visual aesthetics to respond to specific, cross-media briefs.
+First year Digital Media students use a bitmap/vector drawing package in parallel with a consideration of design principles and visual aesthetics to respond to specific, cross-media briefs.

 This module uses contemporary animation techniques to create characters and stories in response to industry briefs.